FFmpeg/FFV1/ffv1.md

 #### Signed Golomb Rice Codes

 This coding mode uses Golomb Rice codes.
-The VLC is split into two parts.
-The prefix stores the most significant bits, and the suffix stores the k least significant bits or stores the whole number in the ESC case (see (#prefix)).
+The VLC is split into two parts: the prefix and suffix.
+The prefix stores the most significant bits or indicates if the symbol is tool large to be stored (this is known as the ESC case, see (#prefix)).
+The suffix either stores the k least significant bits or stores the whole number in the ESC case.

 ```c
 int get_ur_golomb(k) {